Achievable logoAchievable logo

 Feedback

-In this chapter we will explore what exponents mean as well as how we can use them in expressions and algebraic equations.
+In this chapter, you’ll learn what exponents mean and how to use them in expressions and algebraic equations.

 Understanding exponents